BYUHPC/sci-comp-course/resources.md

 @assert isapprox(correct, mine)
 ```

-...which allows you to look at each wave orthotope interactively.
+This allows you to look at wave orthotopes interactively.